-On November 12, 2012, AstraZeneca announced positive top-line results for naloxegol from two Phase 3 efficacy and safety clinical trials and from a safety extension trial (KODIAC-04, -05, and -07).
-On February 26, 2013, AstraZeneca announced positive top-line results from the long-term safety study (KODIAC-08) of naloxegol in patients with OIC.
-On September 25, 2013, the European Medicines Agency (EMA) notified AstraZeneca that it had accepted for review the naloxegol regulatory approval application filed by AstraZeneca in August 2013.
+On September 25, 2013, the EMA notified AstraZeneca that it had accepted for review the MOVANTIKTM regulatory approval application filed by AstraZeneca in August 2013.
 As a result, we received a \$25.0 million payment from AstraZeneca on September 30, 2013.
-On September 16, 2013, AstraZeneca filed a New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA) for naloxegol, which was accepted for review by the FDA on November 16, 2013, as a result of which we received a milestone payment of \$70.0 million from AstraZeneca in November 2013.
-Pursuant to an amendment to the license agreement we entered into with AstraZeneca in August 2013, if the FDA does not require a future clinical trial or other significant studies to assess the cardiovascular safety (CV Safety Study) of naloxegol prior to an approval decision, AstraZeneca is obligated to pay us an additional \$35.0 million.
+On September 16, 2013, AstraZeneca filed a New Drug Application (NDA) with the FDA for MOVANTIKTM, which was accepted for review by the FDA on November 16, 2013, as a result of which we received a milestone payment of \$70.0 million from AstraZeneca in November 2013.
+Pursuant to an amendment to the license agreement we entered into with AstraZeneca in August 2013, if the FDA does not require a future clinical trial or other significant studies to assess the cardiovascular safety of MOVANTIKTM prior to an approval decision, AstraZeneca is obligated to pay us a \$35.0 million milestone payment.
 If the FDA does require a CV Safety Study prior to an approval decision, AstraZeneca may terminate the license agreement with us in its entirety or only with respect to its rights in the United States.
 If AstraZeneca elects to terminate the license agreement in its entirety due to a CV Safety Study, we will be required to repay AstraZeneca the \$70.0 million we received plus accrued interest at an interest rate of 4.5% per annum, compounded annually, in four installments in accordance with the following payment schedule: \$10.0 million plus accrued interest on January 15, 2015, \$10.0 million plus accrued interest on January 15, 2016, \$20.0 million plus accrued interest on January 15, 2017 and \$30.0 million plus accrued interest on January 15, 2018.
 If AstraZeneca elects to terminate the license agreement only with respect to its rights in the U.S., then such repayment amount would be funded through a 50% reduction of non-U.S. royalty amounts otherwise payable to us until the aggregate amount of such royalty reduction equals the total principal amount of \$70.0 million plus accrued interest at an interest rate of 4.5% per annum, compounded annually.
-If the FDA requires a post-approval CV Safety Study as a condition to approval of the naloxegol NDA, then the royalty rate payable to us from net sales of naloxegol in the U.S. by AstraZeneca would be reduced by two percentage points until the aggregate accumulated amount of such royalty payment reduction is equal to a maximum of \$35.0 million.
-We will be entitled to \$140.0 million in commercial launch milestone payments if naloxegol is approved by the FDA and the EMA and commercial launch is achieved in the U.S. and one major country in the E.U.
+If the FDA requires a post-approval CV Safety Study as a condition to approval of the MOVANTIKTM NDA, then the royalty rate payable to us from net sales of MOVANTIKTM in the U.S. by AstraZeneca would be reduced by up to two percentage points to fund 33% of the external costs actually incurred by AstraZeneca to fund such post approval study subject to a \$35.0 million aggregate cap.
+We will be entitled to \$140.0 million in commercial launch milestone payments if MOVANTIKTM is approved by the FDA and the EMA and commercial launch is achieved in the U.S. and one major country in the E.U.
+AstraZeneca's commercial launch of MOVANTIKTM will be subject to FDA and EMA approval as well as completion of the U.S. Drug Enforcement Agency's (DEA) determination that MOVANTIKTM is an unscheduled drug under the Controlled Substances Act pursuant to a decontrol petition submitted by AstraZeneca in March 2012.
+There is no prescribed timeframe for the DEA to complete its review of the decontrol petition but we expect the DEA to complete its review in the months following completion of the FDA's review of the MOVANTIKTM NDA.